-] 1.
-If billing for overtime and backfill, has a spreadsheet been provided that lists attendee names, department, # of hours spent at exercise, hourly rate and total paid to each attendee?
+MATCHIN G FL INDS 1.
+Contributions are from Non Federal funding sources identified?
+2. Contributions are from cash or in-kind contributions which may include training investments.
+3. Contributions are not from salary, overtime or other operational costs unrelated to training.
+SALARY DO SI PIONS OALANTI Has a signed timesheet by employee and supervisor included?
+2. Has proof for time worked by the employee been included?
+Is time period summary included?
+Statement of Earnings Copy of Payroll Check Payroll Register ORGANIZ ATIO For fusion center analysts, have the certification documents been provided to the SAA to demonstrate compliance with training and experience standards?
+1. If billing for overtime and backfill, has a spreadsheet been provided that lists attendee names, department, # of hours spent at exercise, hourly rate and total paid to each attendee?
 Have documentation from entity's financial system been provided to prove attendees were paid?
 For backfill, has a clear delineation/cross reference been provided showing who was backfilling who?

-FOR ALL REIMBURSEMENTS - THE FINAL CHECK

-- 1. Have all relevant forms been completed and included with each request for reimbursement? - 2.
-Have the costs incurred been charged to the appropriate POETE category? - 3.
-Does the total on all Forms submitted match? - 4.
-Has Reimbursement Form been signed by the Grant Manager and Financial Officer? - 5.
-Has the reimbursement package been entered into Sub-Recipients records/spreadsheet? - 6.
-Have the quantity and unit cost been notated on Reimbursement Budget Breakdown? - 7.
-If this purchase was made via Sole Source, have you included the approved Sole Source documentation and justification?
+FOR ALL MBURSEMENTS - THE FINAL CHECK Have all relevant forms been completed and included with each request for reimbursement?
+2. Have the costs incurred been charged to the appropriate POETE category?
+3. Does the total on all Forms submitted match?
+4. Has Reimbursement Form been signed by the Grant Manager and Financial Officer?
+5. Has the reimbursement package been entered into Sub-Recipients records/spreadsheet?
+6. Have the quantity and unit cost been notated on Reimbursement Budget Breakdown?
+7. If this purchase was made via Sole Source, have you included the approved Sole Source documentation and justification?

 8. Do all of your vendors have a current W-9 (Tax Payer Identification) on file?

-Please note: FDEM reserves the right to update this checklist throughout the life of the grant to ensure compliance with applicable federal and state rules and regulations.
+Please not e: FDEM reserves the right to update this checklist throughout the life of the grant to ensure cor npliance with applicable federal and state rules and regulations. r